-Bill of Materials for PCB: Part Numbers and Organization, or Packing Tetris?
+Bill of Materials for PCB: Part Numbering Systems and Organization, or Packing Tetris?

 It would be great if spending a day at the beach didn’t require gathering towels and chairs, fixing a lunch and making sure there was enough sunscreen to go around.
 Swimsuit selection, packing up and traveling are also unpleasant chores.
 It would be nice to just think “beach” while sitting on the couch, and suddenly be comfortably working on a tan with your toes in the sand.
 That’s the thing about organization though; it’s what really gets us where we want to be.